lregehr/Hello-world/README.md

   ## Photo Title
-  It's a picture of me!
+  *It's a picture of me!*

   ## Location
-  This picture was taken at Banff National Park at Moraine Lake in Alberta, CA.
+  - Bullet This picture was taken at Banff National Park at Moraine Lake in Alberta, CA.

   ## Description
   This picture was taken during a road trip during the summer of 2024.